Happy-Ferret/neje-ui/README.md

 	2. If OS X, just run "open -a google chrome ".
     3. if Linux, run "google-chrome", "chrome", or something else.
-1. If Chrome is found, run chrome with the options "--disable-extension --app=<url>" for me1..
-If Chrome is not found,
+1. If Chrome is found, run chrome with the options "--disable-extension --app=<url>" for me
+1. If Chrome is not found,
 	1. If Windows, just run "start <url>".
 	2. If OS X, just run "open <url>  ".
     3. if Linux, just run "xdg-open <url>"